jenkinsci/hyper-slaves-plugin/README.md

 Then check the Node log(`this will be deleted after job finished`)
 ![](image/debug-node-log.png)

-The cause maybe Hyper_ container size is too small, or slave agent start failed.
+The cause maybe Hyper.sh container size is too small, or slave agent start failed.

-You can check the Hyper_ container log like this:
+You can check the Hyper.sh container log like this:
 ![](image/debug-hyper-container-log.png)